Marathon election counts continue in Ireland

 The count in Cork could extend into Thursday.

-Sinn Fein’s Lynn Boylan, Ciaran Cuffe from the Greens, Labour’s Aodhan O Riordain, Independent Ireland’s Niall Boylan, Clare Daly of Independents 4 Change, and Brid Smith of People Before Profit – Solidarity are the main contenders for the remaining two seats.
+Sinn Fein’s Lynn Boylan, Independent Ireland’s Niall Boylan, Ciaran Cuffe from the Greens, Labour’s Aodhan O Riordain, and Clare Daly of Independents 4 Change are battling it out for the other two seats.

 The Midlands-North-West constituency saw the first count conclude late on Monday night, as officials grappled with the arduous process of whittling down 27 candidates vying for five seats.